PRO-2684/should_match/README.md

 ## The `should_match` macro

+The `should_match` macro wraps given function and asserts that its output matches the specified pattern.
+Note that:

+- The function must not accept any arguments.
+- The function must return something - there's no point matching `()`.

 ### With `macro_rules_attr`

 Simply `apply` the `should_match` macro, and specify your pattern (the order of `apply` and `should_match` does not matter):